Volunteering in Chesterfield: a gateway for developing your skills and career

-- Active Derbyshire – if you’re interested in sports and physical activity, Active Derbyshire have a range of roles which might be of interest.
-Register and search their roles: www.activederbyshire.org.uk/volunteering
+- Active Derbyshire – if you have an interest in sports and physical activity, Active Derbyshire have a range of roles which be on interest.
+Register and search the roles here: https://www.activederbyshire.org.uk/volunteering

-- Ashgate Hospicecare – offer a wide choice of volunteering roles available.
+- Ashgate Hospice – offer a wide choice of volunteering roles available.
 From Events Assistant to Ward Assistant.
-View their volunteer roles: www.ashgatehospicecare.org.uk/volunteer/
+View the volunteer roles: https://ashgatehospice.org.uk/volunteering/

-- Chesterfield FC Community Trust – offer volunteering and work experience for a range of roles, from coaching to marketing.
+- Chesterfield Football Club – offer volunteering and work experience for a range of roles, from coaching to marketing.
 Details for applying can be found on their website: www.spireitestrust.org.uk/about-us/staff-vacancies/

-- Citizens Advice Chesterfield – are looking for volunteers for roles including: admin, customer service, Giving information… advice and support client.
-Find out more: www.citizensadvice.org.uk/about-us/support-us/volunteering/
+- Citizens Advice Service – are looking for volunteers for roles including admin, customer service, media, fundraising and giving information and advice to support clients.
+Find out more: citizensadvice.org.uk/about-us/support-us/volunteering/

 - Fairplay – are looking for volunteers to help with their schemes for children and young people and help with fundraising events.
 They welcome volunteers from the age of 14 years.
 Find out more and the volunteer application form: www.fair-play.co.uk/get-involved/volunteer-for-us/

 - The Children’s Hospital Charity – get involved with charity events, become a marshal, collection tins or organise a collection.
 Find out more: www.tchc.org.uk/get-involved/volunteer.html